ergoplatform/ergodocs/docs/dev/protocol/autolykos.md

 ## Difficulty Adjustment

-Ergo uses the **linear least square method**, which smoothes over eight epoch's (each epoch is 1024 blocks x 2 minutes), as described in [this paper](https://eprint.iacr.org/2017/731.pdf).
+Ergo uses the **linear least square method** to calculate difficulty in response to fluctuating hashrate.
+This function is based on the past eight epochs (1024 blocks), as described in [this paper](https://eprint.iacr.org/2017/731.pdf).

-Autolykos will adjust slowly, but it also helps prevent **adversarial** hopping.
+Autolykos does adjust slowly, but it also helps prevent **adversarial** hopping.
 This algorithm has a 1.9% error rate compared to bitcoins 9.1% error rate (exponential 10% hash rate growth)

 **Can it be quicker?**

 Having a quicker difficulty readjustment can lead to Timewarp attacks (amongst others).

-Ergo is already using an epoch length of ~1.5 days (with normal block rate), not Bitcoin's two weeks.
-However, more epochs were considered, but the retargeting function is also non-linear, so it may adjust sooner than the linear function in certain popular scenarios.
+Ergo already uses an epoch length of ~1.5 days (with normal block rate), compared to Bitcoin's two weeks.
+More epochs were considered, but the retargeting function is also non-linear, so it can adjust sooner than the linear function in certain popular scenarios.

 ## Hardforking policy